1337JiveTurkey/full-stack-react-projects/README.md

 This repo is based off the book Full-Stack React Projects by Daniel Bugl.
+It also includes GitHub Actions to demonstrate how those work.